 25hours Hotel Langstrasse

 Langstrasse is the former Red Light District of Zurich.
 I remember it well from my first trip to Zurich when I was propositioned every three minutes when walking through the area at night.
 I don’t even know what I was doing there at night but it was dodgy, to say the least.
-That was a long time ago and things have changed and it’s way tamer there now.
+That was a long time ago and things have changed and it’s way tamer there now although still on the grungy side.
 The 25hours Hotel Langstrasse is right where the action used to be.

 Back in 2001, I spent 2 weeks at a dodgy hotel in Zurich West.
 I was looking for a job and somewhere to live because that seemed like a good idea at the time.
 I can’t imagine what I was thinking, just turning up to Zurich without a plan, but even if I had found a job, it was impossible to rent an apartment.
 There was a massive housing shortage at the time and I wouldn’t be surprised if that’s still the case.